Healing from a Traumatic Cesarean Birth (Mentally and Physically)

 What you eat can play an important role in physical healing by supporting proper tissue healing post c-section.
 Start from the inside and work your way to the outside.
 Bone broths are my favorite go-to.
 It will bring warmth back to belly and help with re-connecting you to your core.
 Bone broth is full of minerals, gelatin, and other healing properties.
 It also helps heal and form healthy connective tissue.
 Check out “Our #1 Postpartum Nutrition Recommendation” for a homemade recipe!

 Continue to work on diaphragmatic breathing.
 Yes, you read that correctly: diaphragmatic breathing helps heal both mentally and physically!
 Physically it will help scar healing by gently expanding and mobilizing the tissue.
 When you are comfortable with touching your scar, begin self mobilizing the scar.
 I recommend starting a couple inches above and below before directly starting on the scar.
 You want to pinch and roll the tissue, use cross friction (pulling in opposite directions), and circular massage.
-Here is a video of Dr. Erica Boland demonstrating self-cesarean massage from the BIRTHFIT Conscious Core C-Section Program.
+Here is a belly massage video and don’t forget to check out the BIRTHFIT Basics: Postpartum program.

 When you feel comfortable with the self-cesarean massage, it is time to get rid of all the toxins your scar might be holding on to.
 You will be able to do this with a magical thing called Mud!
 Mud Packing is a great way to remove all the toxins and chemicals from your c-section scar.
 The main ingredient it uses is bentonite clay, which is known for its unique ability to produce an electrical charge.
 When it is hydrated, it will expand, bond, and absorb the toxins while releasing its minerals for the body to use.
 This is also a great time to practice your breathing and connecting with yourself.
 Below is the recipe and instructions for mud packing.